mcgibbon/sympl/docs/computation.rst

 Details on the internals of components and how to write them are in the section on :ref:`Writing Components`.

-PrognosticComponent
+TendencyComponent
 ----------

-As stated above, :py:class:`~sympl.PrognosticComponent` objects use the state to return tendencies and diagnostics at the current time.
+As stated above, :py:class:`~sympl.TendencyComponent` objects use the state to return tendencies and diagnostics at the current time.
 In a full model, the tendencies are used by a time stepping scheme (in Sympl, a :py:class:`~sympl.PrognosticStepper`) to determine the values of quantities at the next time.

-You can call a :py:class:`~sympl.PrognosticComponent` directly to get diagnostics and tendencies like so:
+You can call a :py:class:`~sympl.TendencyComponent` directly to get diagnostics and tendencies like so:

 .. code-block:: python